Rochelle's interest in California history was rekindled when she began leading tours at a local museum in an 1850s gold

 The burial grounds are shaded by the church walls and olive trees.
 To the north in the distance are rows of vegetables growing in the well-tended fields.

 A Spanish Plaza

-San Juan Bautista is the only California mission which still faces an existing Spanish-style plaza which at one time was a typical plan for other mission churches.
+San Juan Bautista is the only California mission that still faces an existing Spanish-style plaza, which at one time was a typical plan for other mission churches.

 The surrounding buildings and the open countryside still present a scene of a simpler time with an agrarian-based community.
 If you can ignore the modern vehicles, you might imagine yourself transported back in time.